 Study cuisines from around the world, and you'll find that many tend to rely on fairly consistent bases of aromatic vegetables, no matter the dish.
 In France, this vegetable base is known as mirepoix, and features celery, onions, and carrots.
 In Creole cooking, it's known as the holy trinity—onion, celery, and green bell peppers.
 Italy, Spain, German, and other countries and cuisines have their own variations, as well.
-So what would the Chinese equivalent of mirepoix or the holy trinity be?
+So what would the Chinese flavor base be?

 In this series, we're exploring the aromatic flavor bases that are most common in China.
 Check out the rest of the series here!

 We all know that ginger, scallion, garlic, and chilies are common aromatic vegetables in Chinese cuisine, but it's not quite correct to say that these ingredients are the Chinese equivalent of a mirepoix.
 That's because there's far too much variation across China to narrow it down to one simple answer—the specific aromatics used, and how they're combined, change from region to region.

 In Guangdong, the southern and most populated province in China, for instance, the flavors of the food tend to be more delicate and mild, with aromatics like ginger and scallion.

 Head northwest of Guangdong to Sichuan, and you'll encounter a totally different flavor profile.
 Known for its generous use of dried chilies and garlic, Sichuan cuisine emphasizes spicy, mouth-numbingingly bold flavors.